 Difference Between Hard News and Features in Magazines

-Most of us don’t give a lot of thought to the technical definition of what we’re reading when we open a newspaper or other print publication or access one online.
-In fact, not all news stories are created equal.
-If you’re considering a career in journalism, your success can hinge on knowing the difference between a straight news piece and a feature.
+Most of us don’t give a lot of thought to the technical definition of what we’re reading when we open a newspaper, print publications, or access online articles.
+Not all news stories are created equal, and if you’re considering a career in journalism, your success can hinge on knowing the difference between a straight news piece and a feature.

 Features Are Defined by Length and Style

 A feature is typically longer than a standard news story.
 It’s written in a different writing style, usually with more detail and background information based on more extensive research than would be required to simply report a news event.
 Features can vary widely—you might write a news feature, an arts feature, or a human interest feature.
 Although the term implies softer news, a feature is often defined by its length and style, not necessarily its subject matter.
 The style component is important; features humanize events and issues rather than reciting facts.